ValeriyPogosyan/Cybersecurity/README.md

 - 99.253.237.50

-Machines within the network can only be accessed from container.
+Machines within the network can only be accessed from a container.

  Which machine did you allow to access your ELK VM?
 What was its IP address?